 Now, let’s take this concept of slowing down beyond your stories, and apply it to your entire speech or presentation.
 From the first word out of your mouth to the end, slow down.
 What’s your hurry?
 Do you think if you go fast you won’t forget anything?
 That’s an illusion!

-I once had a woman come up to me at the end of a speech.
+Early on in my speaking career, a woman come up to me at the end of my keynote speech.
 She said she loved my energy and enthusiasm, but she wished I would have slowed down a bit.
 She said she felt like she missed some of my content because while I was speeding off to my next idea, she was still pondering my last idea.

 It wasn’t the first time I’d heard that I presented too fast.
 I knew I was going too fast because I kept stumbling and fumbling on my words.
 When I did slow down, I didn’t stumble on my words.

-This also gave me time to think during my speech.
-I can still remember the first time I was speaking to a large keynote audience, and I allowed myself to stop talking for a few seconds.
-I paused to decide where I wanted to go next.
+Slowing down also gave me time to think during my speech.
+I can still remember the first time I allowed myself to stop talking for a few seconds in front of a large keynote audience.
+I had just finished a segment of my speech and paused to decide where I wanted to go next.
 I don’t think I had ever done that so comfortably before.
 I knew that something profound has just happened.